 One of the most frightening and best-known issues emerged in 2012-2018 Model S and Model X cars, which use the larger 17-inch screens, where toxic fluid was emerging into the screens, creating bubbles, and then even leaking out of the screen:

 There was even a petition started on Change.org where disgruntled owners came together to reject Tesla being able to charge anyone whose car fell outside of the warranty period.
-Before the formal recall, this was the case, with drivers being quoted anywhere from $1400-2000 for screen replacement.
+Before the formal recall (for an eMMC issue, not for leaking screens), drivers were being quoted anywhere from $1400-2000 for screen replacement.

 In today’s blog, we’re exploring these serious defects, the causes behind them, and what Tesla eventually had to do about it to not only satisfy their customers but also silence the increasing volume of regulator voices that were coming out against the brand.